|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 For example, the suggestion that Drew found most applicable to himself was suggestion 9.
 It reads as follows: "How much energy are you putting into being scared?
 Does your fear sometimes turn to anger?
 Try cooperation instead of fear and anger.
 You don’t always have to back away from or push away the other person.
 Learn to recognize and stop destructive feelings."

-On this track we discussed taking control.
+In this section, we discussed taking control.
 We examined worry time and reducing tension and coping with stress.